ToshioCP/Gtk4-tutorial/gfm/sec26.md

 - GtkGestureDrag
 - GtkGesturePan
 - GtkGestureSwipe
-- other implementations
+- And others

 The program `rect.c` uses GtkGestureDrag.
-It is the implementation for drags.
+It is the implementation for drag gestures.
 The parent-child relationship is as follows.

 ```
 GObject -- GtkEventController -- GtkGesture -- GtkGestureSingle -- GtkGestureDrag
 ```

-GtkGestureSingle is a subclass of GtkGesture and optimized for singe-touch and mouse gestures.
+GtkGestureSingle is a subclass of GtkGesture and optimized for single-touch and mouse interactions.

 A GtkGestureDrag instance is created and initialized in the startup signal handler in `rect.c`.
 See line 18 to 23 in the following.